holdex/developers/docs/RULES.md

 id: XXX-NNN
 title: "Short description of the rule"
 status: "active"
+depends_on: "XXX-NNN"   # optional — ID of the rule that must be applied first
 enforcement: "manual"
 severity: "error"
 problem: "One-line statement of the situation this rule addresses"  # optional